Union: A Unified HW-SW Co-Design Ecosystem in MLIR for Evaluating Tensor Operations on Spatial Accelerators: Introduction

 \section{Introduction}

 Numerous custom ASIC accelerators have emerged in the recent past to effectively exploit massive parallelism and locality in the Machine Learning (ML) applications.
-The most popular examples, such as TPU~\cite{tpu_isca17}, xDNN~\cite{xDNN-web}, and RAPID~\cite{DBLP:conf/vlsic/FleischerSZSOSC18}, are based on the systolic arrays.
+The most popular examples, such as TPU~\cite{tpu_isca17}, xDNN~\cite{xDNN-web}, RAPID~\cite{DBLP:conf/vlsic/FleischerSZSOSC18}, are based on the systolic arrays.
 There are also more advanced forms including NVDLA~\cite{nvdla}, Eyeriss~\cite{eyeriss_isca16}, ShiDianNao~\cite{shidiannao_isca15} and MAERI~\cite{maeri_asplos18}.
 These accelerators have demonstrated lower runtime and higher energy efficiency relative to existing popular architectures such as multi-core CPUs and many-core GPUs~\cite{tpu_isca17}.
-The main feature that distinguishes these ``spatial'' accelerators from CPUs and GPUs are exploiting parallelism aggressively using hundreds to thousands of processing elements (PEs), efficient communication using a fast network-on-chip (NoC) to connect those PEs, and extensive data reuse using private/shared scratchpad buffers with efficient scheduling.
+The main architectural features that distinguish these ``spatial'' accelerators from CPUs and GPUs are parallelism using hundreds to thousands of processing elements (PEs), efficient communication using a fast network-on-chip (NoC) to connect those PEs, and aggressive data reuse using private/shared scratchpad buffers with efficient scheduling.
 The success of these accelerators within the context of ML draws researchers' attention to using these accelerators in other compute-intensive domains as well, such as High Performance Computing (HPC) applications.
-Meanwhile, the accelerators are evolving rapidly with novel designs to support new application targets or to provide better performance/energy efficiency.
+On the other hand, the accelerators are evolving rapidly with novel designs to support new application targets or to provide better performance.
 Comparing all those novel designs and understanding whether they can be good solutions to a specific algorithm/workload have become incredibly difficult for computer architects and compiler researchers. {\it Hence, there is a strong need for a flexible, composable, and reusable framework for evaluating new algorithms, their mappings on new spatial accelerator architectures.}